quangIO/be-bee/README.md

     * Can be fix with polling and batching
     * http2 streaming can be more efficient (but some cloud providers have not supported it)

-* The frontend just update everything
+* The frontend just updates everything on receiving notification
     * -> inefficient
     * Can use delta patching instead
-        * soundness problem as it needs correct order in both websocket and http request
+        * soundness problem as it needs to send and receive packets in correct order for both websocket and http protocol -> need message queue/broker...
         * time consuming
         * polling + batching is better but I just want it to be simple enough here